-(1)The Offer was made in terms of Rule 19(2)(b) of the SCRR read with Regulation 252 of the SEBI ICDR Regulations and Regulation 6(1) of the SEBI ICDR Regulations, wherein not more than 50% of the Net Offer was Allotted on a proportionate basis to QIBs, 5% of the QIB Portion was madeavailable for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion was made available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids having been received at or above the Offer Price.
-Further, not less than 15% of the Net Offer was made available for allocation to Non-Institutional Bidders and not less than 35% of the Net Offer was madeavailable for allocation to Retail Individual Bidders, in accordance with the SEBI ICDR Regulations, subject to valid Bids having been received at or above the Offer Price.
-Further, 345,517# Equity Shares have been offered for allocation and Allotment on a proportionate basis to the Eligible Employees Bidding in the Employee Reservation Portion, conditional upon valid Bids being received from them at or above the Offer Price.
+(1) Subject to valid Bids being received at or above the Offer Price.
+The Offer is being made in terms of Rule 19(2)(b) of the SCRR read with Regulation 252 of the SEBI ICDR Regulations and Regulation 6(1) of the SEBI ICDR Regulations, wherein not more than 50% of the Net Offer shall be Allotted on a proportionate basis to QIBs, 5.00% of the QIB Portion will be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion will be available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 15% of the Net Offer will be available for allocation to Non-Institutional Bidders and not less than 35% of the Net Offer will be available for allocation to Retail Individual Bidders, in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
+Further, subject to receipt of necessary approvals from the GoI, [●] Equity Shares may be offered for allocation and Allotment on a proportionate basis to the Eligible Employees Bidding in the Employee Reservation Portion, conditional upon valid Bids being received from them at or above the Offer Price.

-In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion was made available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
-Further, an Eligible Employee Bidding in the Employee Reservation Portion can also Bid in the Net Offer and such Bids were required to not be treated as multiple Bids, subject to applicable limits.
-The unsubscribed portion, if any, in the Employee Reservation Portion (after allocation over ₹200,000), was required to be added back to the Net Offer.
+In the event of under-subscription in the Employee Reservation Portion (if any), the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
+Further, an Eligible Employee Bidding in the Employee Reservation Portion (if any) can also Bid under the Net Offer and such Bids will not be treated as multiple Bids.
+The unsubscribed portion, if any, in the Employee Reservation Portion (after allocation over ₹200,000), shall be added to the Net Offer.
 In the event of undersubscription in the Net Offer, spill over to the extent of under-subscription shall be allowed from the Employee Reservation Portion.
-Subject to valid Bids having been received at or above the Offer Price, under-subscription (if any) in the Non-Institutional Portion or the Retail Portion is allowed to be met with spill-over from other categories or a combination of categories at the discretion of our Company, in consultation with the BRLMs and the Designated Stock Exchange, on a proportionate basis.
-However, under-subscription, if any, in the QIB Portion is not allowed to be met with spill-over from other categories or a combination of categories.
+Subject to valid Bids being received at or above the Offer Price, under-subscription (if any) in the Non-Institutional Portion or the Retail Portion would be allowed to be met with spill-over from other categories or a combination of categories at the discretion of our Company, in consultation with the BRLMs and the Designated Stock Exchange, on a proportionate basis.
+However, under-subscription, if any, in the QIB Portion will not be allowed to be met with spill-over from other categories or a combination of categories.

 (2) In the event that a Bid is submitted in joint names, the relevant Bidders should ensure that the depository account is also held in the same joint names and the names are in the same sequence in which they appear in the ASBA Form.
 The ASBA Form should contain only the name of the first Bidder whose name should also appear as the first holder of the beneficiary account held in joint names.
-The signature of only such first Bidder is required in the ASBA Form and such first Bidder is deemed to have signed on behalf of the joint holders.
+The signature of only such first Bidder would be required in the ASBA Form and such first Bidder would be deemed to have signed on behalf of the joint holders.